csnp/qramm-cryptoscan/CONTRIBUTING.md

-# Contributing to CryptoScan
+# Contributing to Crypto Scan

-Thank you for your interest in contributing to CryptoScan!
+Thank you for your interest in contributing to Crypto Scan!
 This project is part of the QRAMM toolkit by CSNP, and we welcome contributions from the community.

 ## Code of Conduct